FMIA Week 7: On Benchings, Bad Calls and the Big Miss in Baltimore

 II

-The Chargers bunked at the Ritz-Carlton Hotel in Cleveland for six nights in and around their games in Cleveland eight days ago and London on Sunday.
+The Chargers bunked at the Ritz-Carlton Hotel in Cleveland for six nights in and around their games in Cleveland (eight days ago) and on Sunday in London.
 The team won in Cleveland, then stayed over Sunday night through Thursday mid-day before flying to England to play Tennessee.

 Interesting sleep pattern promoted by coach Anthony Lynn for the trip.
 As with many coaches, Lynn has been told to emphasize adequate sleep with his players, and he was also told that it’s smart to have players try to gradually adjust to the time change between Pacific Time (Los Angeles), Eastern Time (Cleveland) and London time, which is five hours earlier than Eastern Time.
 So the 2:30 p.m.
 London time game was actually 9:30 a.m.
 ET and 6:30 a.m. on the West Coast.
 That’s why team doctors presented Lynn with a sleep plan after consultation with sleep specialists, and he encouraged his players to use it.
 So on this trip’s itinerary, he recommended this for his players at the hotel in Cleveland: